 A new build which opened in 2014 inside the One57 super-tall skyscraper, the Park Hyatt New York delivers personalized luxury with timeless design.
-It’s 210 rooms including 92 suites provide guests with a soothing retreat from the chaos of Manhattan, though if that’s not enough there is the celebrated Serenity at Spa Nalai onsite or a full-length swimming pool with specially curated music from Carnegie Hall.
+It’s 210 rooms, including 92 suites, provide guests with a soothing retreat from the chaos of Manhattan.
+If that’s not enough, there is the celebrated Serenity at Spa Nalai onsite or a full-length swimming pool with specially curated music from Carnegie Hall.

-Signature art pieces and design are skill-fully displayed through-out, the service exceeds all expectation and it’s food and dining farm-to-table concept has become one of the cities hot spots (no small feat in NYC!).
+Signature art pieces and interior design quirks are skillfully displayed throughout.
+The service exceeds all expectations, and it’s dining farm-to-table concept has become one of the cities hot spots (no small feat in NYC!).
 Easily one of the most luxurious hotels in NYC, the Park Hyatt is the perfect option for a memorable stay in Midtown Manhattan.

 A luxury hotel that should need no introduction – The St Regis New York hotel has been the go-to property for the fashionable and fabulous for over a century and is the flagship hotel of the worldwide St Regis luxury brand.

 A Five-Diamond hotel in the heart of midtown Manhattan, the St Regis New York has expertly managed its design to pay homage to its glamorous history – it is home to the Bloody Mary after all – while still proving an elegant and contemporary stay.
 The original location which spawned a luxury hotel chain that extends around the globe from Macau to Mexico City, Washington DC to Osaka.